Yarrow Herbal Remedy

 What to use Yarrow for on your homestead

 Yarrow is the herb of choice for chest congestion, coughing, and fever.
 It lowers blood pressure naturally and strengthens the heart and blood vessels.
-It is antibiotic and supports the liver in cleansing the body of toxins.
+It is an antibiotic and supports the liver in cleansing the body of toxins.

 You can dry the long basal leaves and make an effective styptic that not only staunches bleeding, but also disinfects the wound, prevents infection, and eases pain and inflammation.
 Find out more here.